pedram-enayati-kashani/bookmark/3 php.md

 **__construct :** when you call this class this methode called

 #### Interface
-this make a law for programmer to make programmer follow the law that admin manager created
+this make a law for programmer to make programmer follow the law that admin manager created and methode  interface must be public type
 ```php
 interface Animal{